miracl/conflate/README.md

 * expand environment variables inside the data
 * marshal merged data to multiple formats (JSON/YAML/TOML/go structs)

+It supports draft-04, draft-06 and draft-07 of JSON Schema.
+If the key $schema is missing, or the draft version is not explicitly set, a hybrid mode is used which merges together functionality of all drafts into one mode.
 Improvements, ideas and bug fixes are welcomed.

 ## Getting started